nubart/blog-en/_posts/2017-12-08-how-to-get-visitor-data-museum.md

 ![Clicker Passenger Counter]({{site.baseurl}}/images/posts/passanger-counter.jpg){: .center-image }
 People often discuss how difficult it is to interpret data.
 But, the other, perhaps bigger struggle, is obtaining data in the first place.
 As you can see, even with the cutting edge technology airplanes have today, getting a simple passenger count requires yet another creative device.

 The same is true for museums.
-Before you can whin relevant insights into your audience, you need to find an ideal and discrete resource to get data.
+Before you can win relevant insights into your audience, you need to find an ideal and discrete tool to get data.

 <!--more-->

 ## The struggle to get visitor data

 In the museum, the easiest data to obtain is probably the number of visitors, but anything else becomes complicated.
 When a ticket is sold, many museums ask their visitors where they’re from or for a postal code.
-But, this may not only be an annoyance to visitors, but it also adds a complication for the reception personnel.
+But this may not only be an annoyance to visitors, it also adds a complication for the reception personnel.
 The staff, in addition to giving change or explaining something to the visitor, must also take down the data.
 What seemed simple can easily become complicated during peak hours.

-But, what’s worse is this method doesn’t capture some of the most important data for a museum director: Where are the visitors from?
+But, what’s worse, this method doesn’t capture some of the most important data for a museum director: Where are the visitors from?
 How long do they stay in the museum?
 How did they like the exhibits?
 What displays did they find most interesting?

 ## Nubart is also a tool for capturing visitor data
 While airlines disguise their effort to collect data as a welcome greeting, Nubart offers an audioguide.